Defense Civilian Training Corps program scholars tour DEVCOM

-Mark Krzysko, the Defense Civilian Training Corps program executive director, center, students of the DCTC program and U.S. Army Combat Capabilities Development Command, or DEVCOM, DCTC program mentors pose for a photo July 24, 2024, at Aberdeen Proving Ground, Maryland.
-DEVCOM is one of five participating Department of Defense sponsor field organizations of the DCTC pilot program.
-(U.S. Army photo by Greg Newswanger, DEVCOM Public Affairs)
+Eighteen students from the Defense Civilian Training Corps, or DCTC, pilot program visited the U.S. Army Combat Capabilities Development Command, or DEVCOM, July 23-25, 2024, at Aberdeen Proving Ground, Maryland.

+The program is a Reserve Officers’ Training Corps-like program that prepares future Department of Defense civilians through a targeted curriculum, hands-on-learning experiences, and cohort-based internships with DoD organizations.

+The Office of the Under Secretary of Defense for Acquisition & Sustainment, or OUSD (A&S), is the lead organization for the pilot program.

 |Date Taken: